Redesigned

-Arrive in Kochi.
-Your cycling tour leader and support team will pick you up from Kochi International Airport or your hotel, and transfer you out of the bustling city to the lush and serene countryside of Southern India, in a small town called Thodupuzha.
-We’ll have the late morning to unwind and explore the surroundings of the first stop on our South India Heritage journey, a charming farmstay where our hosts have maintained a homestead for generations.
-Then meet your tour leader for a trip briefing and bike fitting followed by a flavorful lunch of traditional farm-to-table dishes.
-While we digest, we’ll take a guided stroll through the property, where Kerala’s characteristic lushness is on display in the sheer variety of fruits, vegetables, and herbs are traditionally grown.
+This morning, your cycling tour leader and support team will pick you up from Kochi International Airport or your hotel (we recommend staying near the airport).
+From here, you will take a transfer approximately two hours out of the bustling city to the lush and serene countryside of Southern India, in a small town called Thodupuzha.
+We’ll have the late morning to unwind and explore the surroundings, a charming farmstay where our hosts have maintained a homestead for generations.
+At noon, your guide will give you a tour briefing and fit you on your bike.
+After a flavorful lunch of traditional farm-to-table dishes, take a guided stroll through the property, where Kerala’s agriculture is on display in the sheer variety of fruits, vegetables, and herbs, all traditionally grown.
 In the late afternoon, we’ll make a short trek to Mundan Mala, a hilltop with views of the surrounding landscape.
 Along the way, we’ll walk through a small village and take tea in the local way, called “chai.”
 In the evening, we’ll enjoy another traditional meal at the house and see if we can recognize some of the flavors from our walk through the farm!

 Lunch, Dinner